kubeup/archon/example/k8s-rhel/README.md

 Step 7
 ------

 SSH to the server.
-Wait for the the Kubernetes master boots up.
+Wait for the Kubernetes master to boot up.
 Then install `flannel` into the cluster:

 ```
 wget https://github.com/coreos/flannel/raw/master/Documentation/kube-flannel.yml